Henrique Araújo

-Henrique Pereira Araújo (/pt/; born 19 January 2002) is a Portuguese professional footballer who plays as a striker for Primeira Liga club Benfica.
+Henrique Pereira Araújo (/pt/; born 19 January 2002) is a Portuguese professional footballer who plays as a striker for Primeira Liga club Casa Pia.

 Club career

 Early career

 Born in Funchal, the capital of the Portuguese island of Madeira, Araújo started his football career in the youth ranks of local side Andorinha in 2008, and later moved to Marítimo's in 2011.
 In 2018, aged 16, he went on a week trial with Benfica, who signed him and he subsequently moved from Madeira to Seixal, near Lisbon, to join Benfica's youth academy, despite also having trained with rivals Porto, who declined signing him.

 Benfica

 2020–22: Rise to the first team and UEFA Youth League

 On 5 March 2019, Araújo signed his first professional contract with Benfica B. Araújo made his professional debut with Benfica B in a 1–0 LigaPro loss to Estoril on 4 October 2020.
 Following a prolific goalscoring form for the B team, to which he scored ten goals and provided three assist, Araújo was promoted to Benfica's first team by interim manager Nélson Veríssimo, making his debut on 2 February 2022, in a 2–1 home loss to Gil Vicente in the Primeira Liga.

 He scored his first goal for the club on 11 March in a 1–1 home draw to Vizela.
 During that season, Araújo played in the 2021–22 UEFA Youth League, scoring a hat-trick in the final on 25 April, in a 6–0 win over Red Bull Salzburg to help Benfica win their first Youth League title, and their first title in European football since the 1961–62 European Cup.
 In his first start on 13 May, Araújo scored a brace in a 2–0 away win against Paços de Ferreira.
 On 5 September, he agreed to a contract extension to 2027, increasing his buyout clause to €100 million.

 On 2 November, he scored his first UEFA Champions League goal in a 6–1 away win against Maccabi Haifa in their last 2022–23 UEFA Champions League group stage match, to ensure Benfica's qualification to the round of sixteen, as group winners.